zeroclipboard/zeroclipboard/docs/instructions.md

 var clip = new ZeroClipboard.Client();
 ```

-You can also include a selector in the new client.
+You can also include an element or array of elements in the new client. * This example uses jQuery to find the button.

 ```
-var clip = new ZeroClipboard.Client("#my-button");
+var clip = new ZeroClipboard.Client($("#my-button"));
 ```

 Next, you can set some options.